sebastiangraf/perfidix/src/site/markdown/screenshots.md

 Screenshots
 ==========
-Perfidix comes with a programming interface for invoking the source and with an Eclipse plugin.
+Perfidix comes with a programming interface for invoking the source and with an Eclipse plugin accessible over the update site __http://disy.github.com/perclipse/__.
 The following screenshots represents examples of the interaction:

 Perclipse GUI
 ----------